I’m sharing three ideas on how to decorate vintage ironstone for Christmas.

 Heavy Duty Brass Non-Scratch Hooks (This link is for the 11 to 17 inch plates.)

-I like this kind of plate hanger that has the coated covering to protect the plate from getting nicked.
+I like this plate hanger with the coated covering to protect the plate from getting nicked.

-In the photo above, with the three red vintage plates above the mirror, you can see how there are no wires showing.
+In the photo above, with the three red vintage plates above the mirror, you can see how no wires are showing.

 That’s the benefit of the ones I’m about to show you.